just-the-docs/just-the-docs/docs/training/std-1.md

     * Meaning you die when its HP hits 0.
     * It is good form to die on your deployable when under fire- but if you survive a firefight, you may stand up and make a new barricade or repair your existing one.
     * You MUST stand up to repair your barricade.
+    * Barricade may be repaired beyond 50 HP, up to 150 HP, which increases the seating capacity to 3 people.

 + Barbwire
     * Slows down avatars and hurts them when they run at it
     * Doesn't hurt you if you walk.
     * Somewhat effective on top of teleporters and putting it behind obstacles just out of sight.

++ Wall
+    * Provides quick access to taller cover than the barricade.
+    * May be repaired beyond 100 HP, up to 200 HP.

++ Tank trap
+    * Blocks things like the barricade.
+    * When a tank(or other armored vehicle) hits the spike on the front at speed, it will deal AT damage in proportion to how fast it was impacted.

 + DADS (Dominus Area Denial System or Dominus Assisted Defense System)